 6. Visit the All Saints’ Church and see Gliwice from its tower.

 The All Saints’ Church (Kościół pw.
-Wszystkich Świętych) is the oldest church in Gliwice, Poland.
+Wszystkich Świętych) is one of the oldest churches in Gliwice, Poland.
 The temple was built in the fifteenth century in the Gothic style and impresses with its interior.
 The All Saints’ Church is located in the Old Town of Gliwice, a short distance from the Market Square (Rynek).
 If you are looking for a place from which you can see the panorama of Gliwice, a great idea is to visit the church tower.
 From here you will see Gliwice from a different perspective, and with good weather, you can even be lucky to see the Beskids, the Jeseníky Mountains, and even the Tatras.

 Tip: It is also worth seeing Rzeźniczy Square (Plac Rzeźniczy) next to the Church, where there is an interesting sculpture ‘Towards the Sun’ by Krzysztof Nitsch.
 This is one of my favorite places in Gliwice.
 The idea behind the sculpture is to pursue the goal, reaching higher and discovering the unknown.